JiaChengOng96/Coder_Academy_Project_3/documentation/network_security_plan.md

-# Problem Scenario
+# Network Security Plan

+## *Problem Scenario*
     You are a security consultant who has been asked to develop a network security plan for a client who is a tech obsessive/early-adopter.
 The client has a high speed internet connection and both a wired and wireless network which connects many different devices throughout their home.

-# Contextual Details
+## *Contextual Details*
     The client works in the finance sector as a senior executive and lives with their partner and two children.
 The dwelling is a house which has a backyard with a back fence that adjoins a public park.
 The distance from the dwelling to the back fence is approximately 20 metres.

     The power source and internet connection for the dwelling comes from overhead powerlines at the front of the house.
 There is no backup source of power.
 The wifi router is located on the kitchen bench.
 The home has a basic alarm system with motion detectors, but does not have phone home capability to a response company.

-# Technical Details
+# *Technical Details*
-Router: TP-LINK AC750
+***Router***: TP-LINK AC750

-Wifi-range extenders: N/A, extended antenna attached to router with range well onto the street frontage and park.
+***Wifi-range extenders***: N/A, extended antenna attached to router with range well onto the street frontage and park.

-Network Attached Storage: Apple time machine.
+***Network Attached Storage***: Apple time machine.

-Mobile Devices: 2 x Samsung Galaxy S8 Android phones, 1 x iPhone 7, 1 x iPhone X
+***Mobile Devices***: 2 x Samsung Galaxy S8 Android phones, 1 x iPhone 7, 1 x iPhone X

-Computers: 2 x 2014 HP standard laptops running Windows 8.1, 2 x 2017 Macbook Pros
+***Computers***: 2 x 2014 HP standard laptops running Windows 8.1, 2 x 2017 Macbook Pros

-Home Security System: basic alarm system with motion detectors, and two Grandstream products, note: imagine you have visited the client's home, visit the Grandstream website and pick TWO network connected security products other than motion detectors that the client is using.
+***Home Security System***: basic alarm system with motion detectors, and two Grandstream products, note: imagine you have visited the client's home, visit the Grandstream website and pick TWO network connected security products other than motion detectors that the client is using.

-IoT: Smart fridge, Google Home, baby monitor, remote access to security camera monitoring front door via web GUI
+***IoT***: Smart fridge, Google Home, baby monitor, remote access to security camera monitoring front door via web GUI

-Instructions
+# Instructions
 You must write a network security plan to present to the client:

 Identify threats to network security by creating a threat model for the network described in the Problem Scenario.
 You must:

-outline the common and emerging vulnerabilities for the client (150 - 200 words) DOS attack
+### ***outline the common and emerging vulnerabilities for the client (150 - 200 words)***

+### Common vulnerability:

+DOS attack
 - Grannstream GXP-2000 VoIP Descktop phone is vulnerable to denial of service attack.
 If the user DOS attack the client, the client would not be able to use the ip decktop phone.

 App Provisioning Vulnerability
 - Grandstream android desk phone of version 1.0.3.55 or earlier is vulnerable to app provisioning where it allow to automatically on startup setting up the configuration setting for the desk phone.

-Window 8.1 system end of main-stream support
-- without the main-stream support, window 8.1 device would got some patches for critical level vulnerabilities until year of 2023 which if the vulnerability found is not critical it would not be patch.

-Samsung s8 latest android version is 8.0
-- Android 8.0 have few vulnerabilities such as android 8.0 system privilege escalation(cve-2017-13209) which would perform privilege escalated within the android phone.
-There is current no further android version update for samsung s8 and version 8.0 is current latest which later version is to be announce.

 iphone 7 support up to ios 10 and apple time machine - KRACK wifi vulnerabililty
 - There are many vulnerability evovle around ios 10.
 If the phone is updated upto 10.3.3, one of the high severity vulnerabilities is wifi vulnberability where hacker can intercept someone traffic that is not encrypted when the iphone user is search for wifi and is within the range of hacker without the need of user credential or apple id.
 Apple still provide support for iphone 7 however iphone would not be compatible to update to later than ios 10.